RV Power Connectors & Adapters

 Q: Can I plug a 30A RV into a 50A outlet?

-Q: Can I use household power?
+Q: Can I plug my RV into a household outlet?

-Q: Do adapters reduce power?
+Q: Do RV adapters increase available power?